 Name and Principal Position David M. Epstein, Ph.D.(4) Year Salary (\$) Option Awards (\$)(1) Non-Equity Incentive Plan Compensation (\$)(2) All other Compensation (\$)(3) Total (\$) Chief Executive Officer 2018 214,250 93,267 8,400 315,917 Elizabeth Buck, Ph.D.
-Executive Vice President, Discovery & Translational Sciences 2018 260,185 6,826 68,288 12,000 347,299 Alexander Mayweg, Ph.D.
-(5) Interim Chief Scientific Officer 2018 178,298 178,298
+Executive Vice President, Discovery & Translational Sciences 2018 260.185 6.826 68.288 12.000 347,299 Alexander Mayweg, Ph.D.
+(5) 200,200 0,020 00,200 , , 2018 178,298 178,298

 (1) The amount reported represent the aggregate grant date fair value of the stock option awarded to Ms. Buck during fiscal year 2018, calculated in accordance with Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718.
 Such grant date fair value does not take into account any estimated forfeitures.
 The assumptions used in calculating the grant date fair value of the stock option reported in this column are set forth in note 9 of our consolidated financial statements included elsewhere in this prospectus.
-The amount reported in this column reflects the accounting cost for the stock option or any sale of the underlying shares of common stock.
+The amount reported in this column reflects the accounting cost for the stock option and does not correspond to the actual economic value that may be received by Ms. Buck upon the exercise of the stock option or any sale of the underlying shares of common stock.

-- (2) The amounts reported reflect discretionary bonuses paid to Dr. Epstein and Dr. Buck based upon achievement of certain company and individual performance metrics. - (3) The amounts reported represent the amount of contributions made by us to the Simplified Employee Pension Plans of Dr. Epstein and Dr. Buck. - (4) The amount reported for Dr. Epstein represents the total salary Dr. Epstein received for his part-time service to us in fiscal year 2018. - (5) Compensation for Dr. Mayweg, who is employed by Versant, is derived from a portion of a fee that we pay Ridgeline, a portfolio company of Versant, for Ridgeline's services to us, including services by Dr. Mayweg.
+- (2) The amounts reported reflect discretionary bonuses paid to Dr. Epstein and Dr. Buck based upon achievement of certain company and individual performance metrics. - (3) The amounts reported represent the amount of contributions made by us to the Simplified Employee Pension Plans of Dr. Epstein and Dr. Buck. - (4) The amount reported for Dr. Epstein represents the total salary Dr. Epstein received for his part-time service to us in fiscal year 2018. - (5) Compensation for Dr. Mayweg, who is employed by Versant, was derived from a portion of a fee that we pay Ridgeline, a portfolio company of Versant, for Ridgeline's services to us, including services by Dr. Mayweg.
 The amount reported reflects the compensation that Ridgeline provides to Dr. Mayweg for his services to us in the form of Swiss Francs, or CHF, converted to United States Dollars, or USD, based on the applicable published CHF to USD exchange rates by the United States Federal Reserve as of the last day of each quarter of our fiscal year 2018.
-The amounts reported to not include any amounts paid by Versant or Ridgeline to Dr. Mayweg in connection with his services that are unrelated to us.
+The amounts reported do not include any amounts paid by Versant or Ridgeline to Dr. Mayweg in connection with his services that are unrelated to us.
 Dr. Mayweg did not receive any compensation directly from us for services rendered in fiscal year 2018.
+Dr. Mayweg served as our interim Chief Scientific Officer until September 2019.